bprzybys-nc/ce-demo/ce-presenter-script.md

 "Let me show you the actual architecture that makes this possible..."

 ### If You Get Lost - Core Message
 **"Context Engineering = systematic approach with 4 components: docs, examples, rules, validation.
-90%+ success rate."**
+10x better than prompt engineering."**

 ### Time Checkpoint
 Should be at ~3:30 mark